Los miserables (2014 TV series)

-Los miserables (English: Les Misérables), is a telenovela that premiered on Telemundo on September 30, 2014, and concluded on March 24, 2015.
+Los miserables (English: Les Misérables) is a telenovela that premiered on Telemundo on September 30, 2014, and concluded on March 24, 2015.
 The telenovela is produced by Argos Comunicación and Telemundo Studios, distributed by Telemundo Internacional and created by the Venezuelan author Valentina Párraga, based on the 1862 French novel Les Misérables written by Victor Hugo.

-It stars Aracely Arámbula as Lucía Durán — A woman pursued by law but innocent, who has to resist, fight and hide tenaciously and cunningly, until she demonstrates her integrity, with Erik Hayser, Aylín Mújica, Gabriel Porras and Marco Treviño, along to Aarón Díaz as the special guest.
+It stars Aracely Arámbula as Lucía Durán — A woman pursued by law but innocent, who has to resist, fight and hide tenaciously and cunningly, until she demonstrates her integrity, with Erik Hayser, Aylín Mújica, Gabriel Porras and Marco Treviño, along with Aarón Díaz as the special guest.